2010 San Fernando massacre: Massacre

 The 72 immigrants were traveling through Tamaulipas to the United States when a convoy of Los Zetas surrounded their vehicles and cut them off the road.
 Then, they were forced to get out of their vehicles, and the gunmen warned them that they were members of Los Zetas.
 They were taken to a warehouse inside a ranch, where one by one, the immigrants were put on their knees and placed against a wall.
 They were told to remain with their knees on the ground, and then they were shot, one by one, in the back of the head.
 There was one survivor—an Ecuadorian—who was shot in the neck and faked his death until the perpetrators left the area.
 He then traveled more than 22 kilometers until he reached a military checkpoint where he notified the Mexican marines of the area where the massacre had occurred.
 The man was placed under the protection of federal authorities.

-When he was asked what had happened, he mentioned that they did not have money to pay for the ransom, and that the killers had forced them to work as hitmen for Los Zetas, and that they would receive over $1000 U.S. dollars every fifteen days.
+When he was asked what had happened, he mentioned that they did not have money to pay for the ransom, and that the killers had forced them to work as hitmen for Los Zetas, and that they would receive over US$1000 every fifteen days.
 All of the immigrants resisted, and were consequently killed.
 He said that more than 70 corpses were in the ranch, and that some of the women were pregnant.
 At first, the authorities did not believe the survivor (since there had been similar occasions that have resulted in ambushes), but a commander of the military led an operative to the ranch where the bodies were allegedly located.
 When they arrived to the area by helicopter and by ground, the members of Los Zetas that were guarding the area received the Mexican authorities with bullets.
 The shootings lasted all day, and the Mexican military had to retreat at nighttime to the municipality of Matamoros in order to avoid a possible ambush.
 The next day, the Mexican military, with more personnel and ammunition, arrived at the ranch and discovered the 72 bodies.
 All of them were handcuffed and blindfolded.

 The reports of the massacre were not officially known till later that night, since the ranch was deep inside the countryside and because the area was insecure.
 In the confrontations between the Mexican military and Los Zetas, 1 marine and 3 criminals were killed.
 The other drug cartel members managed to escape the scene.
 Twenty-one rifles, 101 ammunition clips, four bullet-proof vests, camouflage uniforms and four vehicles were seized by officials.
 The authorities also found a "replica" truck of the Mexican Naval Infantry.